 Keep your mind engaged

-Reading, writing and mental puzzles like crosswords and Sudoku are fun and don’t require much energy to do if physical ability is a barrier.
+Reading, writing, and mental puzzles like crosswords and Sudoku are fun and don’t require much energy if physical ability is a barrier.

-Having a sense of purpose and goals to achieve are also important to self-esteem and mental well-being, If your older adult has good mobility, activities like volunteering, tutoring, and travel are great ways to stimulate the mind and increase social interaction.
+Having a sense of purpose and goals to achieve is also important to self-esteem and mental well-being.
+If your older adult has good mobility, activities like volunteering, tutoring, and travel are great ways to stimulate the mind and increase social interaction.

 Practice a positive attitude

 It’s difficult to simply “think happy thoughts,” especially if your older adult is experiencing pain or isolation.
-But the fact remains that we do need to practice certain thought patterns in order for them to become routine.
+But the fact remains that we do need to practice certain thought patterns to make them routine.

 Encourage your older adult to practice gratitude and surround themselves with people who lift their mood.
-Being optimistic, making exciting plans, turning around negative thought spirals, keeping a sense of humor, and reducing stress will all help them experience life more positively.
+Being optimistic, making exciting plans, turning negative thought spirals around, keeping a sense of humor, and reducing stress will all help them experience life more positively.

 Recommended for you: